eric-famiglietti/config/README.md

 ### [Alfred App](http://www.alfredapp.com/)

 Alfed App should be downloaded and installed.
 Alfred App should be used as a replacement to Spotlight.
+Use the "Light" theme.

 ### [Google Chrome](https://www.google.com/intl/en/chrome/browser/)